chrede88/home-ops/docs/setup.md

     wipe: true
 ```

 Disable CNI, I'll manually install Cilium at the right time.
+Cilium also needs to run the proxy, so I'll also disable `Kube-proxy`.

 ```yaml
 # disable-cni-proxy.yaml